Pennsylvania State Capitol: Exterior

 The capitol is 520 ft long and 272 ft tall.
 It is 254 ft wide at its center wing and its two side wings are 212 ft.
 The facade of the capitol is constructed out of granite from Hardwick, Vermont.
 The 94 ft dome is topped by the gilded brass statue of Commonwealth by Roland Hinton Perry.
 Standing 14 ft 6 in tall atop a 4 ft ball, the statue is the personification of a commonwealth.
 The dome features bright green Ludowici tiles and weighs 26000 ST and was architecturally inspired by St. Peter's Basilica in Vatican City.

 Huston designed the large bronze doors at the capitol's main entrance.
 They were modeled by sculptor Otto Jahnsen and were both cast in one piece using the lost wax method of casting by the Henry Bonnard Bronze Company.
 The doors are decorated with scenes from the history of Pennsylvania, such as the arrival of William Penn and his peace treaty with the Lenape.
-Busts of people who were important in the construction of the capitol, like Governor Pennypacker, Boies Penrose, and Matthew Quay, decorate the edges of the doors.
-The bust of Huston hides the doors' keyhole.
+Busts of people who were important in the construction of the capitol, like Governor Pennypacker, Boies Penrose, and Matthew Quay, decorate the edges of the doors; the bust of Huston hides the doors' keyhole.

-The entrance is flanked by two sculptures, entitled Love and Labor: The Unbroken Law and The Burden of Life: The Broken Law.
-Both were sculpted out of Carrara marble from models created by George Grey Barnard in 1909.
+The entrance is flanked by two sculpture groups, entitled Love and Labor: The Unbroken Law and The Burden of Life: The Broken Law.
+Both were sculpted out of Carrara marble by the Piccirilli Brothers from models created by George Grey Barnard.
+The sculptures created controversy when they were installed at the Capitol in 1911 due to Barnard's use of nudity; marble "blurs" were added to the male figures before the sculptures were dedicated on October 4, 1911.